-The following factors have been used to determine the suitability of specific lands for residential development which constitute the proper planning and sustainable development of the town.
+The following factors have been used to determine the suitability of specific lands for residential development which constitute the proper planning and sustainable development of the town;

 - Proximity to the Town Centre maximise the utility of existing and proposed future infrastructure including public transport options; - Availability of Public Transport to maximise public transport investment, it is important that land use planning underpins its efficiency by sustainable transport patterns.
-This includes promoting higher densities within 500 metres walking distance of a bus stop and proximity to the Route 111 - Dublin to Trim and Athboy to Trim and Route 188 - Drogheda, Slane, Navan, Trim public transport corridors; - Consideration as to whether a site could be considered an infill site as opposed to extending the urban footprint further from the town centre.
-Leapfrogging beyond other available sites will not be considered favourably. - Environmental Constraints proximity to and potential impact on the qualifying interests of the adjoining Natura 2000 sites; - Availability of community and social infrastructure facilities with particular regard to the proximity to schools (primary and secondary);
+This includes promoting higher densities within 500 metres walking distance of a bus stop and proximity to the Route 111 - Dublin to Trim and Athboy to Trim and Route 188 Drogheda, Slane, Navan, Trim public transport corridors; - Whether the lands would contribute to creating sustainable communities; - Whether the lands would contribute to the realisation of critical infrastructure; - Consideration as to whether a site could be considered an infill site as opposed to extending the urban footprint further from the town centre.
+Leapfrogging beyond other available sites will not be considered favourably; - Environmental Constraints proximity to and potential impact on the qualifying interests of the adjoining Natura 2000 sites; - Availability of community and social infrastructure facilities with particular regard to the proximity to schools (primary and secondary).